SouthGreenPlatform/culebrONT/docs/source/FAQ.rst

 - This error is obtained if you are not bind your singularity.
 It's necessary to launch snakemake command line by using ``--singularity-args '--bind $HOME'``  arguments.

-**How much space does it take to install the CulebrONT dependances?**
+**How much space does it take to install the CulebrONT dependencies?**

 - build_conda_envs takes 2.1G and build singularity about 4.9G (medaka-gpu-1.2.simg takes 2.1G)

-**Recomendated Snakemake command line to launch culebrONT**
+**Recommended Snakemake command line to launch CulebrONT**

 .. code-block:: bash

     snakemake --nolock --use-conda --use-singularity --singularity-args '--bind $HOME' --cores -p -s Snakefile --latency-wait 6000000 --keep-going --restart-times 0 --rerun-incomplete --configfile config.yaml --conda-prefix $PWD/build_conda_envs

-- Snakemake compiles in each output directory conda enviroments.
+- Snakemake compiles in each output directory conda environments.
 To avoid this, please use ``--conda-prefix /path/to/build_conda_env`` on snakemake command line.
 This could be practical on HPC cluster install.

 - Bind mount disks to singularity environment by using ``--singularity-args '--bind $HOME'``.
 This allows to detect others disks on the singularity container.